chromium/chromium/docs/webui_build_configuration.md

           |in_folder|.
 template: html_to_wrapper only.
 Defaults to "polymer", set to "native" if using
           the rule to wrap the HTML of a non-Polymer Web Component.
-in_folder: html_to_wrapper only.
-Specifies the input folder where files are
+in_folder: Specifies the input folder where files are located.
+If not specified,
-           located.
-If not specified, the current directory (of the BUILD.gn file) is used.
+           the current directory (of the BUILD.gn file) is used.
-out_folder: html_to_wrapper only.
-Specifies the location to write the wrapped
+out_folder: Specifies the location to write the wrapped files.
+If not specified,
-            files.
-If not specified, |target_gen_dir| is used.
+            |target_gen_dir| is used.
 minify: html_to_wrapper only.
 Whether to minify HTML/CSS with
         third_party/node/node_modules/html-minifier.
 Defaults to false.
 ```